DevExpress/devextreme-documentation/api-reference/50 Common/Object Structures/template/template.md

     ---

 - **DOM Node or jQuery**
 Specifies the page element containing the template.
-Useful for referring to external templates when [using a 3rd-party template engine](/concepts/05%20Widgets/zz%20Common/30%20Templates/30%203rd-Party%20Template%20Engines.md '/Documentation/Guide/Widgets/Common/Templates/#3rd-Party_Template_Engines').
+Use it only for referring to external templates when [using a 3rd-party template engine](/concepts/05%20Widgets/zz%20Common/30%20Templates/30%203rd-Party%20Template%20Engines.md '/Documentation/Guide/Widgets/Common/Templates/#3rd-Party_Template_Engines').

         <!--JavaScript-->
         DevExpress.setTemplateEngine("underscore");